DS4PS/ds4ps.github.io/welcome.md

 Markdown is used on GitHub, Stack Overflow, and in R Markdown documents.
 Familiarity with the basics offers a lot of power in controlling how your analysis is presented to your audience.

-Checkout the R Markdown Gallery [HERE](https://rmarkdown.rstudio.com/articles.html).
+Checkout many types of R Markdown formats [HERE](https://rmarkdown.rstudio.com/articles.html).

-You can see some advanced R Markdown features [HERE](https://ds4ps.github.io/Data-Science-Class/HANDOUTS/R_Markdown_Template.html).

 Check out some [NICE THEMES](http://www.datadreaming.org/post/r-markdown-theme-gallery/) for R Markdown documents.